 Some of the main benefits of the undifferentiated marketing strategy is that it is less based on a research intensive approach and it allows a wider reach of a bigger audience.
 With low production costs, less risk involved, low marketing research and advertising cost as well as higher potentials of sales volumes and efficiency of scale in a much larger market, the mass marketing strategy is assuming a high degree of similarity conducting to overgeneralization in a society where people are fighting every day to be more and more unique.

 A decision regarding the most effective way to segment the market highly depends on the product and the industry in which the product is being produced.
 Undifferentiated marketing strategy is cheaper than the other marketing strategies such as differentiated marketing as well as concentrated marketing.
 However, this does not mean that it is going to be more profitable.
 It is quite hard, generally speaking, quite impossible to get a product and marketing communications to be constant and universally appealing.
 On top of it, making it profitable is more difficult.

 Thus you will find that undifferentiated marketing or mass marketing is an an idea for small companies coming to the market with only one product or service thereby using mass marketing.
 Consider this scenario.
 A new company has started which is into shoe manufacturing.
 As on date, it manufactures all types of shoes, with variants in design and pricing.
 However, the brand equity of the company is very low and hardly anyone knows this company.
-Thus, at this time the company will not focus on differentiation.
+Thus, at this time the company will not focus on differentiation but undifferentiated marketing.
 Rather they will want to create awareness.
 Thus, they will use mass marketing.
-Following that, once they develop their portfolio and get enough brand equity, they move to the differentiated marketing strategies.
+Following that, once they develop their portfolio and get enough brand equity, they move to the differentiated marketing strategies instead of undifferentiated marketing.